 SDEZ Listed by thegentlemen Ransomware Group

 On June 30, 2026, French textile services company SDEZ appeared on the leak site of the ransomware group known as thegentlemen.
-The family-owned firm, founded in 1816 and employing more than 700 people across France and Belgium, had internal files exfiltrated during a ransomware attack.
+The family-owned firm, founded in 1816 and employing more than 700 people across France and Belgium, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that customer, employee, and operational data may have been taken, although the exact number of people affected remains unknown.

 SDEZ operates a national network of industrial laundries and provides linen rental, workwear, and hygiene equipment to thousands of business clients.
 The company confirmed it was targeted in a ransomware incident but has not released detailed information about the volume or specific types of records stolen.
 Available reporting describes the data as internal files; no evidence has surfaced that payment card details or medical records were involved.
 The listing on the leak site carried an implicit deadline typical of these incidents, though the precise date was not publicly detailed in secondary coverage.